The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Limitations and Future Work

 \section{Limitations and Future Work}

 A potential limitation is the requirement for some tuning of the learning rate and number of hidden units in the Imaginative GAN.
-However, in contrast to the huge hyperparameter space for the classical augmentation approach, tuning the two hyperparameters with limited choices is easy and fast.
-If a trained model exists, then generating thousands of data takes less than a second.
+However, in contrast to the huge hyperparameter space for the classical augmentation approach, tuning just two hyperparameters is comparatively straightforward and fast.
+If a trained model exists, then generating thousands of augmented data samples takes less than a second.

 In theory, the Imaginative GAN is able to approximate any trajectory.
 Trajectory data records locations of moving objects at certain moments, and has been used widely when researching, for example, human behavior and traffic problems.
-We believe fruitful future work is to verify this statement by carrying out experiments on generating sequences of behaviors/movement from other domains, such as people, vehicles, animals, etc. Related to this, deep learning models in path planning for self-driving cars or robotics require an intensive amount of training data and we see applying the Imaginative GAN to such domains as promising future work.
+We believe fruitful future work is to verify this statement by carrying out experiments on generating sequences of behaviors/movement from other domains.

-Moreover, the Variational Autoencoder (VAE) is popular among the generative models for its powerful ability to learn the underlying data distribution using unsupervised learning~\cite{doersch2016tutorial}.
-VAE and GAN mainly differ in the way of training.
-VAE optimizes the Evidence Lower Bound (ELBO) while GAN optimizes using a minimax game.
-We are interested in whether a VAE can generate synthetic skeleton data, and how this data might compare with that produced by the Imaginative GAN.